jcjohnson/densecap/doc/FLAGS.md

   `-output_vis_dir`: Directory to which images and JSON files (for the HTML viewer) should be written;
   default is `vis/data`.

+# train.lua
+The script `train.lua` uses the HDF5 and JSON files produced by `preprocess.py` to train models.
+It assumes that the evaluation code has been installed by running `scripts/setup_eval.sh`, and therefore also depends on Python 2.7 and Java.
+This script periodically checks accuracy on the validation set, and saves checkpoints containing trained models.

+In most cases the only settings you will need to change are `-learning_rate`, `-checkpoint_start_from` to start training from a checkpoint rather than training from scratch, `-finetune_cnn_after` to enable finetuning of the CNN, and `-checkpoint_path` to change the location of saved checkpoints.

 ## evaluate_model.lua
 The script `evaluate_model.lua` is used to quantitatively evaluate a trained model using our mean average precision metric;